 1929 saw his first paintings sold to Katherine Dreier in New York.
 His abstract paintings were beginning to sell and he told friends, that he had no more time to paint flowers and still lives.
 His painting was becoming more radical and by 1931 colour was beginning to disappear from his work to be dominated by white planes and black lines which differed in width.

 1932 saw Mondrian develop the idea of line in his painting by simply repeating them.
-This became known as his double line, as can be seen in these examples.
+This became known as his double line paintings.
 His paintings were now selling well, particularly those with the double lines.
 His painting, Composition with Yellow Lines, was bought by friends and offered by them to the Stedelijk Museum in Amsterdam, but they refused it.

 However, in 1934 he met the English abstract artists Barbara Hepworth and Ben Nicholson and heard the music of Louis Armstrong for the very first time.
 But his health was declining and he became seriously ill and was unable to paint for most of 1935.
-Yet his work was becoming more and more popular selling well in Great Britain and the United States, but in Germany the reaction was quite different.
-Under Hitler’s regime, his painting was declared degenerate and examples were included in the infamous degenerate art exhibition, held in Munich, in 1937.
+Yet his abstract painting was becoming more and more popular selling well in Great Britain and the United States.
+In Germany the reaction was quite different.
+Under Hitler’s regime, his abstract painting was declared degenerate and examples were included in the infamous degenerate art exhibition, held in Munich, in 1937.

 Under the Hitler’s cultural policy degenerate art was art seen, ‘as an insult to German feeling’ and included all modernist painting, even that produced by German artists, internationally renowned artists such as Picasso and of course, any work by artists of Jewish or Bolshevik origin.